Alcatraz East Crime Museum: Exhibits, Prices, Hours

 What cars are at the museum?

 One of the main museum attractions is the cars.
-You can have a close encounter with get-always cars like OJ’s white Bronco and Ted Bundy’s Volkswagen Beetle.
-Also on display is John Dillinger’s 1933 Essex Terraplane, and the car from the 1967 Bonnie and Clyde film.
+You can have a close encounter with vehicles tied to famous cases, including O.J.
+Simpson’s white Ford Bronco from the 1994 police chase and Ted Bundy’s Volkswagen Beetle.
+Also on display are John Dillinger’s 1933 Essex Terraplane and the car from the 1967 Bonnie and Clyde film.

 Are pets allowed at the museum?